MADE-IN-CANADA Proportional Representation reflects key values such as:

 The common majoritarian systems discussed in Canada generally use a single tier of single member ridings.
 Our current system, known as First-Past-the-Post (FPTP) or Single Member Plurality (SMP) allows those who live within each riding to choose just one candidate on the ballot.

-- Law Commission of Canada Report on Electoral Reform describes voting systems in general and so provides useful background information.
-(2004)
+- Law Commission of Canada Report on Electoral Reform recommending Mixed Member Proportional (2004)

 - Douglas J. Amy’s PR Library (US) has lots of useful articles.
 In particular, within his page titled Beginning Readings, try How Proportional Representation Elections Work